MetaVR creates 3D real–time environments that provide the fidelity of geospecific simulation with game quality graphics and performance.

 Features in development: Preview of a new VRSG scenario-creation and editing tool in development and a new model conversion utility that converts models from the popular FBX format into MetaVR’s model format for visualizing in VRSG.
 Both features will be available in a forthcoming release of VRSG.

-Large number of new military vehicle entity models: In its booth, MetaVR will host Edgedsign, MetaVR’s preferred provider of military models.
-Edgedsign has built over 100 new military models for MetaVR’s military vehicle 3D model library since the release of VRSG version 5.7 in May; many are featured in the demonstrations.
+Large number of new military vehicle entity models: MetaVR's demonstrations will feature many of the over 100 new military models added to MetaVR’s military vehicle 3D model library since the release of VRSG version 5.7 in May.
 MetaVR’s military vehicle model library is now comprised of over 1,000 models.